aajonusnet/aajonusnet/md/QNA/Q&A Of May 24, 2009.md

 Q: What if you just have vinegar on it?
 Is that ok?

 A: It's ok.
 You'll start fermenting it.
-It'll be just a little bit better with that.
+It'll be just a little bit better with vinegar.

 Q: It won't feel good on your stomach if you put olive oil on it.